 There are a lot of traps out there you can fall into that will hurt your credit score.
 Here’s a list of 7 Ways To Avoid A Bad Credit Score to help you avoid a low credit score.

-One thing I recommend is checking your credit score at least once per year.
-We use Credit Sesame to check our credit score and if anything looks out of place, we start digging into it.
+I recommend checking your credit score at least once per year.
+We use Credit Sesame to check our credit score; if anything looks out of place, we start digging into it.

 5. Invest In Your Future

-That doesn’t mean wait until right before your 30th birthday, start investing as soon as you have some extra cash to do it!
+That doesn’t mean waiting until right before your 30th birthday; start investing as soon as you have some extra cash to do it!

 There’s this amazing thing called compounding interest on your investments that makes your money grow exponentially.
-The longer time it has to grow the more money you’ll end up with.
+The longer it grows, the more money you’ll end up with.
 Check it out below!

 Now let’s look at your investment account if you wait until you’re 30 to start investing the same way.